Buffalo Springfield Again: Background

 Several factors may have contributed to the slow pace of the recording sessions, including that bassist Bruce Palmer had been deported in January and had re-entered the United States illegally to continue working with the band, and guitarist Neil Young had quit and rejoined the group on several occasions, notably absent for the band's appearance at the famed Monterey Pop Festival where David Crosby substituted in his place at the request of guitarist Stephen Stills.

 The album features the first recordings of songs written by guitarist Richie Furay, who had not contributed any material to the band's debut album.
 Also unlike the previous record, which had been recorded in its entirety by the band proper, session musicians appeared on various tracks as indicated on the album's inner sleeve.
 Palmer's deportation problems necessitated the contributions of outside bass players.
 During one of the times that Young had left the band, he had booked a studio to record "Expecting to Fly," with session musicians under the impression it was for a Neil Young solo project rather than for Buffalo Springfield.

-Phil Spector Wrecking Crew associate Jack Nitzsche provided the musical arrangements for "Expecting to Fly"; it does not feature any members of the Springfield.
+Jack Nitzsche provided the musical arrangements for "Expecting to Fly"; it does not feature any members of the Springfield.
 Nitzsche would continue to work with Young through the early 1970s on both his solo debut album and his best-selling Harvest, also becoming a member of Young's backing bands Crazy Horse and The Stray Gators.

 The album includes an early country rock track by Furay, "A Child's Claim to Fame."
 The track "Rock & Roll Woman" allegedly includes vocals by Crosby, who also allegedly had a hand in its composition; whether true or not, Stills acknowledges the genesis of the song was from jamming with Crosby.
 Cash Box said of "Rock & Roll Woman" that it's a "mid-tempo rock ballad" and that "throaty vocals with a shimmering group backing are spiced with some outstanding guitar showing."
 Record World called "Rock & Roll Woman" an "imaginative, different rock song."

 Mark Prendergast comments on Young's dedication: "When he began making sound collages on Buffalo Springfield Again (1967) he showed that, for him, studio production was as important as content."
 Young's extended piece "Broken Arrow" begins with audience applause (taken not from a Buffalo Springfield show, but rather from a concert by the Beatles) and the opening of "Mr. Soul" (which opens the album) recorded live in the studio.
 The back cover of the album includes a lengthy list of people thanked as influence and inspiration, some of whom are musicians who contributed but were unaccredited.
 The album is dedicated to Barry Friedman, and listed as a York/Pala production.
 The album was remastered for compact disc in HDCD and reissued on June 24, 1997.